jccraigw/GA_Project2/README.md

 - As a end user I want to be able to contact *APP NAME* if needed.

 IMAGE FEED PAGE
-- As a end user I want to be able to scroll through images, like images, and comment on images. *NEED TO FIGURE OUT POINT SYSTEM*
+- As a end user I want to be able to scroll through images, like images, and comment on images.
 - As a end user I want to be able to navigate to and from the feed and my profile page

 PROFILE PAGE